swiftlang/swift-evolution/proposals/0492-section-control.md

 ### Constant expressions

 Swift currently does not have a formal notion of a **constant expression**, i.e. an expression with a syntactic form that *guarantees the ability to know it's value at compile-time*.
-This proposal provides a definition of a "bare minimum" constant expression, with the understanding that this does not cover the language needs in generality, and the expectation that the Swift compiler and language will keep expanding the allowed forms of constant expressions.
+This proposal provides a definition of a "bare minimum" constant expression, with the understanding that this does not cover the language needs in generality, and with the expectation that the Swift compiler and language will keep expanding the allowed forms of constant expressions in the future.
 See [Generalized constant values and expressions](#generalized-constant-values-and-expressions) in Future Directions for further discussion on this.

 This proposal defines a **constant expression** as being one of:

-- an integer literal using any of built-in integer types (Int, UInt, Int8/16/32/64/128, UInt8/16/32/64/128)
+- an integer literal using any of standard integer types (Int, UInt, Int8/16/32/64/128, UInt8/16/32/64/128)
 - a floating-point literal of type Float or Double
 - a boolean literal of type Bool
 - a direct reference to a non-generic function using its name (the function itself is not generic, and also it must not be defined in a generic context)